 - A. The information learned from self-assessment is used by the program to review and revise its training model as well as its goals and objectives.
-Furthermore, the program is committed to reviewing its training model, its goals and objectives, as well as its curriculum, in light of: - the evolving body of scientific knowledge in psychology as it applies to professional practice; - current ethical, professional, and regulatory standards of best professional practice; - local, regional, and national needs for psychological services (in particular, the program demonstrates efforts aimed at population inclusion, such that they seek to identify and connect with underrepresented groups); and - the jobs and career paths attained by the program's graduates. - B. When part of the program's education and training is delivered via evolving technologies or distance technology (e.g., distance education, online learning), programs must deliver this training in compliance with any emerging guidelines from relevant professional or regulatory bodies, including but not limited to those published by the CPA.
-Programs are responsible for ensuring that the training provided via distance or electronically-mediated technologies is equivalent to in-person, face-to-face instruction and training with respect to socialization to the profession, faculty role-modeling, competency development and evaluation, research infrastructure, supervision, and didactic and practical training of students.
-Programs must also evaluate the outcomes of these methods of education and training and provide this data to the Accreditation Panel. - XII.
-Relationship with the CPA Accreditation Panel
+Furthermore, the program is committed to reviewing its training model, goals, and objectives, as well as its curriculum, in light of - the evolving body of scientific knowledge in psychology as it applies to professional practice; - current ethical, professional, and regulatory standards of best professional practice; - local, regional, and national needs for psychological services (in particular, the program demonstrates efforts aimed at population inclusion, such that they seek to identify and connect with under-represented groups); - · the jobs and career paths attained by the program's graduates; and - emerging issues related to equity, diversity, and inclusion of different groups or populations in the community. - B. When part of the program's education and training is delivered via evolving technologies or distance technology (e.g., distance education, online learning), programs must deliver this training in compliance with any emerging guidelines from relevant professional or regulatory bodies, including but not limited to those published by the CPA.
+Programs are responsible for ensuring that the training provided via distance or electronically mediated technologies is equivalent to in-person, face-to-face instruction and training with respect to socialization to the profession, faculty role modelling, competency development and evaluation, research infrastructure, supervision, and didactic and practical training of students.
+Programs must also evaluate the outcomes of these methods of education and training and provide this data to the Accreditation Panel.

+XII.
+Relationship With the CPA Accreditation Panel